killermosi/OXC-ModPortal/_internal/v1.0.0/specifications/03-ModManagement.md

     * Files uploaded will be moved from the temporary storage location to the normal storage location and added to the database
     * Changed files will have their properties updated

+This way, if the user changes its mind halfway in the edit process, all "changes" will be canceled.

 ### Files upload